LordPyros/Restful-WebApi/README.md

 This is a Restful WebApi I built for practice.

-I Have included a script to reset and fill the database with sample data.
+I Have included a script to reset and fill the database with sample data and some postman requests.

 Additional Notes are listed in Program.CS